 Caring about other people’s feelings might seem like it should be instinctive, but in reality, there are a few really important, complex ingredients that go into real caring.
 The fact that many children do start showing signs of empathy so young – some as early as a year old – only proves how fast young children grow and change.

 A sense of self

-Before Baby can care about how someone else feels, he has to understand what the idea of “someone else” is – that is, he needs to develop the understanding of themselves as an individual living in the world with other individuals.
+Before Baby can care about how someone else feels, they have to understand what the idea of “someone else” is – that is, they need to develop the understanding of themself as an individual living in the world with other individuals.
 Some studies, including a 2013 study published in Current Biology, suggest that babies have some foundations for this sense of self as newborns, but other schools of thought suggest that a more solid sense of self often develops later, sometime between 6 months and a little over a year old, with the growing understanding of object permanence and a possible development of separation anxiety.

 Understanding of emotions and cause and effect

 An important step on Baby’s path towards caring about other people’s feelings is understanding what feelings are.
 Baby is still in the fairly early stages of learning how to talk, but that doesn’t make it too early to start talking to them about what they might be feeling based on what’s going on in their life, or what you might be feeling.
 More important than knowing the words for emotions, though, is understanding basic concepts of cause and effect, which babies start to pick up on their own as they continue to explore the world in different ways.
 Many babies start to become more interested in cause and effect in the second half of their first year, exploring by throwing things, dropping things, and playing with noise-making toys.
 Babies can start to show an instinct to mirror the emotions around them at a very early age – crying when they hear or see someone else crying, for example – but a more complicated concern for how someone might feel based on something that’s happened to them comes along with a more developed understanding of cause and effect.

 A tendency towards kindness